Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Preliminaries

-In this work, we explore a bilinearization of the IOC problem that will also allow us to handle unknown system dynamics.
-To achieve this, we utilize Koopman operator theory and Extended Dynamic Mode Decomposition with control (EDMDc) to approximate the unknown dynamics and reformulate the IOC problem in an easy to analyze, tractable manner.
+In this work, we explore a bilinearization of the IOC problem that also allow us to handle unknown system dynamics.
+To achieve this, we utilize Koopman operator theory and EDMDc to approximate the unknown dynamics and reformulate the IOC problem in an easy to analyze, tractable manner.